Locally owned & operated, serving Little Rock since 2018

 Water heater repair means fixing broken parts in your water heater so it works properly again without replacing the whole unit.
 Common repairs include replacing heating elements, fixing leaks, replacing thermostats, clearing sediment buildup, and fixing gas pilot lights or burners.
 Most repairs cost much less than buying a new water heater, and a good repair can add years to your unit's life.

-Heating elements burn out more than any other part in electric water heaters.
-These metal rods sit inside your tank and get extremely hot to heat the water.
-After 5 to 8 years of constant use, they fail.
+Heating elements are among the most common parts to fail in electric water heaters.
+These metal components sit inside your tank and generate heat through electrical resistance.
+After 6 to 10 years of constant use, they can fail.
 When one element goes bad, you get some hot water but not enough.
 When both fail, you get no hot water at all.
 Replacing heating elements is straightforward and costs a fraction of what a new water heater costs.
 Homes throughout Hillcrest and The Heights with electric water heaters often need element replacement every few years.

 Leaks start small but get worse fast.
 A dripping pressure relief valve, a loose drain valve, or connections that weren't tightened properly can usually be fixed.
 But when the tank itself cracks or rusts through, repair isn't possible and you need replacement.
 Catching leaks early while they're still fixable saves you from water damage and the emergency cost of replacing a failed water heater at the worst possible time.

 Gas water heaters have their own repair issues.
 The pilot light goes out, the thermocouple fails, or the gas valve stops working.
 These problems prevent your burner from lighting and heating water.
 Sometimes it's a simple fix like relighting the pilot.
 Other times you need new parts like a thermocouple or gas valve.
-Gas repairs require more caution than electric repairs because you're working with natural gas lines.
+Gas repairs require more caution than electric repairs because of carbon monoxide poisoning hazards and the risks of working with natural gas lines.
 Properties in West Little Rock and Riverdale with gas water heaters should always have professionals handle gas-related repairs.

 What Repairing Your Water Heater Accomplishes

 Repairing your water heater restores hot water without the cost of full replacement.
-Element replacement, valve repairs, and thermostat fixes cost a few hundred dollars.
-A new water heater costs $1,000 to $2,500 installed.
+Element replacement, valve repairs, and thermostat fixes typically cost a few hundred dollars.
+A new water heater can cost $1,200 to $3,500 or more installed depending on the type and model.
 When your tank is still in good condition, repair makes financial sense.

 You avoid the mess and disruption of water heater replacement.
 Repairs usually take an hour or two.
 Replacement means removing the old unit, hauling it away, installing a new one, and dealing with permits and inspections.
 Repairs get you back to normal the same day.